 2. Shure SRH440

-Like the previous entries, these are closed-back cans.
-Good for sound isolation.
+Like the previous entries, these are closed-back can, which is good for sound isolation.

-Like the previous cans with circumaural designs, this is also an over-ear.
-And when we say over-ear, we mean it.
-The ear cups on this one cover more of your ears, making them a snugger fit.
+Like the previous an over-ear — the ear cups on this one cover more of your ears, giving them a snugger fit.

 It also comes with a removable cable.